Sheffield station: 1870–1960

-The new line and station were built despite some controversy and opposition locally.
+The new line and station were built in spite of some controversy and opposition locally.
 The Duke of Norfolk, who owned land in the area, insisted that the southern approach be in a tunnel and the land known as The Farm landscaped to prevent the line being seen.
-Some years later the tunnel was opened out into a cutting.
+Some years later, the tunnel was opened out into a cutting.
 Sheffield Corporation was so concerned about the eastern side of the city being cut off from the city centre that it insisted that public access be preserved across the railway site.